 1839-1859: The 1983 booklet "Gunsmiths and Gunmakers of Bedford and Somerset Counties Pennsylvania 1770-1900" locates Peter Dunmeyer in Somerset Township of Somerset County from 1839 to 1859.

 1844-1859: According to Kauffman's 1960 book "The Pennsylvania - Kentucky Rifle", Peter Dunmeyer is identified as a gunsmith on the tax rolls of Somerset Township, Somerset County in the years 1844, 1849, 1852, 1853, 1856, and 1859.

-1850: In the 1850 federal census of Somerset Township, Peter Dormayer is enumerated as a 55-year-old gunsmith living with his 55-year-old wife Barbara, his 22-year-old gunsmith son Jonathan, and his 18-year-old son David, identified as a laborer.
+1850: In the 1850 federal census of Somerset Township, Peter Dunmire is enumerated as a 55-year-old Pennsylvania-born gunsmith.
+Also living in his household are 53-year-old Barbara Dunmire, 26-year-old Elisabeth Dunmire, 22-year-old gunsmith Jonathan Dunmire, and 18-year-old laborer David Dunmire, all Pennsylvania born.

 1861: The following image is from the 1861 Walker map.
 The circled residences may be those of Peter Dormayer and David Dunmyer.
 More research is needed.